 What’s happened?
 We have cars and motorcycles with the most advanced passive safety ever.
 We’ve seen those passive safety features, like ABS and traction control, give us safer and safer roads.
 We’ve got cars designed to reduce the harm they do to pedestrians when they crash.
 When drivers do get it wrong, we’ve got active safety that deploys airbags, pre-tensions seatbelts and stops cars being death traps.

 Yet now we’re seeing fatalities and serious injuries rising.

 The honest truth is that no-one really knows.
 And that’s because road safety has become a single issue game and the politicians and road safety groups are sat around with their fingers in their ears singing “la la la can’t hear you”.

 Driving a car or riding a motorcycle is the most complex thing you’ll do today.
 Your level of observation, anticipation, evaluation of environmental and vehicle feedback and psychomotor skills would still blindside any computer yet built.
 And that’s before you factor in your constant interactions with other drivers, evaluating their actions and planning for what they’ll do next.

 Get on a motorcycle and it gets even more complex.
 Keep a machine upright through corners when it’s naturally unstable, plus all the other stuff.

 Yet, according to current road safety policy, all we have to do to be safe is match a number on a dial to a number on a stick.
-And if we don’t, there are cameras of many different varieties to make sure we get slapped and our liberty curtailed.
+And if we don’t, there are cameras of many different varieties to make sure we get a fine and some points a few days later.
 We’ve delegated the complexity of solving the road safety problem to a combination of yellow boxes on poles enforcing frequently changing, arbitrary speed limits on sticks.

 It’s drive-by-numbers.
 And, like paint by numbers, it’s a dreadful, lumpy facsimile of the real thing.